Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Selected Approaches by Industry

 \textbf{Continuous Threat Monitoring and Auditing.} The Nokia MantaRay NM platform supports continuous auditing via Audit Trail Logs, which track all configuration changes and security-related events across the RAN.
 These logs are integrated with the O-RAN operator’s SIEM for long-term analysis.
 System health monitoring also helps identify anomalies, misconfigurations, or attacks.

 \textbf{Securing Data in Transit and at Rest.} Nokia ensures encryption of data at rest and in transit per 3GPP TS 33.501~\cite{3gpp.33.501}.
-Public Key Infrastructure (PKI), X.509 certificates, and mutual TLS (mTLS) secure management-plane communications.
+Public Key Infrastructure (PKI), X.509 certificates, and mTLS secure management-plane communications.

 \textbf{Compliance with Security Standards.} Nokia’s O-RAN solutions are claimed to conform to standards from 3GPP, O-RAN Alliance, ETSI, NIST, IETF, ISO/IEC, and other key bodies.
 Nokia is one of the contributing entities to O-RAN security specifications and leads several technical and research groups within the O-RAN Alliance and 3GPP SA WG3.